dsharlet/slinky/README.md

 ```

 ### Stencil example
-Here is an example of a pipeline that has a stage that is a stencil, such as a convlution:
+Here is an example of a pipeline that has a stage that is a stencil, such as a convolution:

 ```c++
 node_context ctx;